 Reap the benefits of the building’s bountiful curves by opting for one of the Corner Suites, which have enough space for a mini-army of bankers, plus a freestanding bathtub, a super-king-size bed and a shower that’s as refreshingly drenching as a tropical rainstorm.

-You’ve probably never swum in a bank before, but now’s your chance: the spa (opening March 2017) has a lap pool and a hydrotherapy pool (plus a host of other treats).
+You’ve probably never swum in a bank before, but now’s your chance: the spa has a lap pool and a hydrotherapy pool (plus a host of other treats).

-From March 2017, you can be rubbed, scrubbed, primped and preened in the Bristol Harbour Spa, set in the basement vaults (admire the original cash drop and safe door).
+Be rubbed, scrubbed, primped and preened in the Bristol Harbour Spa, set in the basement vaults (admire the original cash drop and safe door).
 The spa has a steam room, sauna, seven treatment rooms and a range of rituals featuring fragrant Espa unguents.
 Access is £25 a person, and for over-16s only.

-Itty-bitty swimwear for the soon-to-be-opened spa (yes, you too, Mr Smith).
+Itty-bitty swimwear for the spa (yes, you too, Mr Smith).

 For a £2.50 tray-charge, have breakfast brought to you in bed.
 (No crumbs on the pillows, mind.)